gianlucabianco/react-would-you-rather/README.md

     TODO: refactor the answered card in home page
     TODO: refactor the unanswered card answer page
     TODO: refactor the answered card answer page
+    TODO: answered/not answered label should be moved little up in the UI
     TODO: check sillabus requirements
     TODO: final test before submit
 -->